engintron/engintron/README.md

 ==
+### Before you install Engintron
+Please note that if you currently use EasyApache 4 in your cPanel server, Nginx will fail to install via Engintron.
+You must be using EasyApache 3 in order to proceed.

+==
 ### Install Engintron
 Login as root user in your server using an SSH connection and execute the following commands: